BernardoMG/reTHINK-Beta-Tester-Event-v2.0/2nd_Tutorial.md

 ## How to run

-Open two chrome windows, one normal and another anonymous with two tabs.
-Load the application in both tabs, but using different accounts, i.e. email addresses.
+Open two chrome windows, one normal and another anonymous.
+Load the application in both windows, but using different accounts, i.e. email addresses.

 ##